tiepdotme/blog.just2us.com/_posts/2016-09-29-app-review-now-bans-facebook-single-sign-on.markdown

 What the app review team has introduced this time has very big impact to developers and the app ecosystem.

-Many apps use popular social networks - Facebook/Twitter/Google - so that new users can sign up easily, without the need to enter another password.
+Many apps use popular social networks - Facebook/Twitter/Google - so that new users can sign up easily, without the need to create another password.

-This is known as Single Sign-On (SSO).
+This convenient login mechanism is known as Single Sign-On (SSO).

 ## The _Solution_ Apple Wants